britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 to take an interest in Madame.
 I have followed her — at a distance.

-MADAME DE KATKOFF.
+MADAME DE KATKOFF: The greater the distance, the better!

-The greater the distance, the better!
+EUGENIO, <i>significantly:</i> Yes, I remember that Madame was very fond of her privacy.
+But I intrude as little as possible.
+I have duties at present which give me plenty of occupation.
+Not so much, indeed, as when I was in the employment of Monsieur de

-EUGENIO, significantly.
-Yes, I remember that Madame was very fond of her pri- vacy.
-But I intrude as little as possible. present which give me plenty of occupation.
-Not so much, indeed, as when I was in the employment of Monsieur de Katkoff : that was the busiest part of my life.
+Katkoff: that was the busiest part of my life.
 The Russians are very exacting — the Americans are very easy!

 MADAME DE KATKOFF.